Prepared Remarks by U.S. Senator Chuck Grassley of Iowa

 The bill makes improvement to the formula that determines the Medicare Part B payment for these drugs.

-These changes reduce Medicare spending and lower out-of-pocket costs for patients with serious conditions like cancer.
+These changes reduce Medicare spending and lower out-of-pocket costs for patients with serious conditions like MS.

-The Grassley-Wyden bill also increases transparency across the drug supply chain.
+Grassley-Wyden also increases transparency across the drug supply chain.

 This will promote more accountability and competition.